 Now with all due respect to my fellow entrepreneur, I would put money on the fact that she has not yet made her pelvic floor physio appointment.
 This email thread was from a month ago.
 She is busy running a company and a household with three young children - I get it, but you gotta make time for you.
 Following up on that now…

-I URGE you – if you are pregnant, see a pelvic floor physio and read my book Prepare To Push™.
-If you are a new or even seasoned mom, see a pelvic floor physio and do the Core Confidence program to retrain your core.
+I URGE you – if you are pregnant, see a pelvic floor physio and join my Prepare To Push™.
+If you are a new or even seasoned mom, see a pelvic floor physio and take the Buff Muff Challenge to retrain your core.

 If you have a vagina, even if you have never had kids, even if you never will have kids, even if you have no symptoms, just see a pelvic floor physiotherapist!